Border control: Border checkpoints

 The Hong Kong–Macau Ferry Terminal in Sheung Wan is a sea port of entry to Hong Kong and an example of an internal border checkpoint where travellers arriving from or departing for other cities in the Pearl River Delta are subject to border control measures.

 The cruise ship pier at Ocean Terminal is also a sea port of entry to Hong Kong.
-While the HK-Macau Ferry Terminal is a port of entry for travellers from other Chinese cities in the Pearl River Delta, the Ocean Terminal is a port of entry for visitors arriving on cruise ships from a wider variety of jurisdictions.
+While the HK-Macau Ferry Terminal is a port of entry for travellers from other Chinese cities in the Pearl River Delta, the Ocean Terminal is a port of entry for visitors arriving by cruise ship from a wider range of jurisdictions.

 Border zones

 Border zones are areas near borders that have special restrictions on movement.
 Governments may forbid unauthorised entry to or exit from border zones and restrict property ownership in the area.
-The zones function as buffer zones specifically monitored by border patrols in order to prevent unauthorised cross-border travel.
-Border zones enable authorities to detain and prosecute individuals suspected of being or aiding undocumented migrants, smugglers, or spies without necessarily having to prove that the individuals in question actually engaged in the suspected unauthorised activity since, as all unauthorised presence in the area is forbidden, the mere presence of an individual permits authorities to arrest them.
+The zones function as buffer zones, specifically monitored by border patrols, to prevent unauthorised cross-border travel.
+Border zones enable authorities to detain and prosecute individuals suspected of being or aiding undocumented migrants, smugglers, or spies without necessarily having to prove that the individuals in question actually engaged in the suspected unauthorised activity, since, as all unauthorised presence in the area is forbidden, the mere presence of an individual permits authorities to arrest them.
 Border zones between hostile states can be heavily militarised, with minefields, barbed wire, and watchtowers.
-Some border zones are designed to prevent illegal immigration or emigration and do not have many restrictions but may operate checkpoints to check immigration status.
+Some border zones are designed to prevent illegal immigration or emigration and have few restrictions, but may operate checkpoints to verify immigration status.
 In most places, a border vista is usually included and/or required.
 In some nations, movement inside a border zone without a licence is an offence and will result in arrest.
 No probable cause is required as mere presence inside the zone is an offence, if it is intentional.
-Even with a license to enter, photography, making fires, and carrying of firearms and hunting are prohibited.
+Even with a license to enter, photography, making fires, and carrying of firearms and hunting may be prohibited.